andrew-chang-dewitt/rpi-pir2mqtt-docker/README.md

 ## Installation

+### Software

-The easist path is to use DockerHub.
+The easist path to get the application up & running is to use DockerHub.
 On a compatible Raspberry Pi running Docker on Linux (see requirements above), pull the latest image with

 ```
 $ docker pull rpi-security-gpio2mqtt